SteveBenton6/garden_tips_full-stack/README.md

 ### Features Completed

 - __Home Page__
   - The site consists of a landing page with navigation menu at the top, is responsive and allows the user to look at the Garden Tip material submitted by registered users.
 To submit (and subsequently edit) material and feedback you have to be a registered user.
 On first entering the site the navigation menu includes buttons to Register and Login.
-When the user has registered and logged in - these navigation buttons are replaced with one to Create a Garden Tip and on to Logout.
-An About link Button is provided which provides an overview of the site and how to use it.
+When the user has registered and logged in - these navigation buttons are replaced with one to Create a Garden Tip and one to Logout.
+An About link Button is provided which links to an overview description of the site and how to use it.

 ![Home Page](./doc-assets/features/HomePage2.png)